maridoh13/scheduler/README.md

 # Interview Scheduler

 This is a single-page app built with React, and tested with Jest, Cypress and Storybook.
-It is a mock of a interview scheduler.
+It is a mock of an interview scheduler.

 ## Setup